 Just like crème brûlée is only eggs, cream, and sugar, a fab drawing can be reduced to a handful of basic instructions.
 These are some of the most direct and key things to communicate with your drawing:

-Board outline: This is the outline of your PCB along with slots, cutouts, or other features in it that the fabricator will have to create.
+Board outline: This is the outline of your PCB design along with slots, cutouts, or other features in it that the fabricator will have to create.
 Remember that this is not a drawing for the assembly of the board, so any mechanical features that use the slots and cutouts do not need to be shown.

 Drill hole locations: Every hole that will be drilled in the board should be shown within the board outline and represented by unique symbols.
 Although your fabricator will use the drill file that you send them for the actual hole locations, the drill symbols here are needed for reference.